-Mr. Sotos, pursuant to his employment agreement, and the remaining NEOs, pursuant to the Company's Executive Change-in-Control and General Severance Plan for Tier IA and Tier IIA Executives (CIC Plan) as well as pursuant to the Compensation Committee's discretion under the Annual Incentive Plan for Corporate Officers, are entitled to severance payments and benefits in the event of termination of employment under certain circumstances, including following a change-in-control.
+Each NEO's RPSU and RSU award agreements under the LTIP provide for special treatment in the event of such NEO's termination of employment under certain circumstances, including in connection with a change-in-control.
+Additionally, Mr. Sotos, pursuant to his employment agreement, and the remaining NEOs, pursuant to the Company's Executive Change-in-Control and General Severance Plan for Tier IA and Tier IIA Executives (the "CIC Plan") as well as pursuant to the Compensation Committee's discretion under the AIP, are entitled to additional severance payments and benefits in the event of termination of employment under certain circumstances, including following a change-in-control.

-Change-in-control agreements are considered market practice among publicly-held companies.
-Most often, these agreements are utilized to encourage executives to remain with the company during periods of extreme job uncertainty and to ensure that any potential transaction is thoroughly evaluated.
-In order to enable a smooth transition during an interim period, change-in-control agreements provide a defined level of security for the executive and the company, enabling a more seamless implementation of a particular acquisition or an asset sale or purchase, and subsequent integration.
+Change-in-control arrangements are considered a market practice among many publicly-held companies.
+Most often, these arrangements are utilized to encourage executives to remain with the company during periods of extreme job uncertainty and to ensure that any potential transaction is thoroughly and objectively evaluated.
+In order to enable a smooth transition during an interim period, change-in-control arrangements provide a defined level of security for the executive and the company, enabling a more seamless implementation of a particular merger, acquisition or asset sale or purchase, and subsequent integration.